- Andaman Islands

 Kunread more »

 KursisA Lithuanian corn-spirit.
 Kursis represents the male equivalent of Rugiu-Baba.
-At times, identified as Kursis, Rugiu Boba or Rugiu Boba.
+In some references, known as Kursis, Rugiu Boba or Rugiu Boba.

 Laimaread more »

 LaukpatisA Lithuanian field-god.
-Occasionally known as Laukpatis, Lauksargis, Lauksargis, Latvian Laukumate, Latvian Laukumate, Polish Lawkapatim, Polish Lawkapatim or Laukumate.
+Also commonly known as Laukpatis, Lauksargis, Lauksargis, Latvian Laukumate, Latvian Laukumate, Polish Lawkapatim, Polish Lawkapatim or Laukumate.

 laumaread more »

 lauméA Lithuanian hag or witch.
 Originally these beings were harmless fairies, later they became evil beings.
-In some accounts, called laumé, deive, deive, spigena, spigena, lauma, lauma, Latvian lauma or Latvian lauma.
+At times, called laumé, deive, deive, spigena, spigena, lauma, lauma, Latvian lauma or Latvian lauma.

 Liekkoread more »